 So you're ready to export to Europe.
 You've tackled the myriad tasks associated with packaging, marketing, shipping, and distributing your medical devices.
 But wait, a host of regulatory issues still loom.
 One such issue that confronts all non-European manufacturers that sell devices in Europe is the appointment of an Authorised Representative.
 In their zeal to get products out the door, most people don't give it much thought, but there are good reasons why you should.

-Essentially, an Authorised Representative (AR) plays an intrinsic part in post-market surveillance, including vigilance.
-The AR is your link to European authorities, and they must maintain physical presence in Europe.
+Essentially, an EC REP plays an intrinsic part in post-market surveillance, including vigilance.
+The Authorised Representative (AR) is your link to European authorities, and they must maintain physical presence in Europe.
 They will register your medical device or IVD before it is marketed, and will always be available to serve as a contact between you and the Competent Authorities of the EU member states.
 Your AR will also have access to your Technical File(s), which must be available for inspection by the Competent Authorities.
 In other words, a variety of the responsibilities of the manufacturer are delegated to the Authorised Representative.

-The name, address, and telephone number of your AR must be placed on the information that accompanies your device, such as (packaging) labeling and instructions for use.
+The name and address of your AR must be placed on the information that accompanies your device, such as (packaging) labeling and instructions for use.
 In the event of an incident, your AR will assist and coordinate the reporting of the incident to the Competent Authorities, and will cooperate with you and your distributors to ensure that the proper reporting and follow up protocols are followed.
 In the event that your device is withdrawn from the market, your medical device Authorised Representative can represent you to the European Commission for consultation.

 Some companies opt to use their distributor or importer as their Authorised Representative.
 Many distributors, however, may not be aware of the role and responsibilities of Authorised Representation.
 There are other issues to consider.